American librarianship and human rights: History

 In 1871, Daniel P. Murray began working in the Library of Congress and much of his career was concerned with positive representation of Blacks in the U.S. In 1899, Murray organized an exhibit on "Negro Authors" for the 1900 Paris Exhibition, which culminated in the work known as the "Preliminary List of Books and Pamphlets by Negro Authors".
 Murray's goal was to collect every text authored by every Black author in existence.
 His collection would eventually become the Library of Congress's "Colored Author Collection".
 Charlemae Rollins, who began working for the Chicago Public Library system in 1932, wrote several collection development guides which suggest titles that feature fair depictions of African Americans.
 Rollins also advocated for considering African American children in the collection development process; she also urged the inclusion of materials by Black authors.
 Through their outreach and their writing, Murray and Rollins present examples of African American librarians who advocated for fair and accurate representations of Black Americans in literature.

 Librarians who were not African American also advocated for fairer representations in literature and public perceptions.
-Ernestine Rose (1880-1961) was one of the most progressive librarian voices of her time, believing that positive representations of African Americans in books could not only empower African Americans but also dispel harmful stereotypes among Caucasian patrons as well.
-She even contacted Daniel P. Murray after he'd retired with the express wish to make the "one of the best Negro libraries in America" after recognizing the dearth of books on, about, and African Americans.
+Ernestine Rose (1880–1961) was one of the most progressive librarian voices of her time, believing that positive representations of African Americans in books could not only empower African Americans but also dispel harmful stereotypes among Caucasian patrons as well.
+She even contacted Daniel P. Murray after he'd retired with the express wish to make "one of the best Negro libraries in America" after recognizing the dearth of books on, about, and African Americans.
 Rose was also concerned with a diverse representation within librarianship.
 She deliberately diversified her workforce by hiring Nella Larson and Pura Belpré.
 Furthermore, Rose chaired the first meeting of the American Library Association's Work with Negroes Round Table in 1922.